Starting a business online

 Different types of online businesses

 Online store – This is probably the most popular ‘go to’ option.
-Instead of buying or renting a physical premise, you sell your products or services direct to customers via an ecommerce website.
+Instead of buying or renting a physical premise, you sell your products or services directly to customers via an eCommerce website.
 Physical goods can be delivered to customers.
-An online store puts you in direct contact with potentially millions of customers and has fewer overheads compared to a traditional shop.
+An online store puts you in direct contact with potentially millions of customers and has fewer overheads than a traditional shop.
 You can take payments via credit cards or use banking systems such as PayPal to handle transactions.

 Advertising – Advertisers will pay to place their advertisements on your website.
-You will need to be receiving large traffic visitor numbers for this to be profitable.
-This model works best if your website is either an online magazine that has popular blogs or help and advice sites.
-The aim is to attract as many visitors as possible in order to make money from advertising.
+You will need to be receiving large traffic visitor numbers to be profitable.
+This model works best if your website is either an online magazine with popular blogs or help and advice sites.
+The aim is to attract as many visitors as possible to make money from advertising.

-Subscription – This business model is used by websites offering information, entertainment, or a specific service but you charge a subscription fee.
-Current popular trends include beauty; books & magazines; arts and crafts and health and fitness.
-Great examples of this include Dollar Shave Club, Hello Fresh, Netflix, Able & Cole and Britbox.
+Subscription – This business model is used by websites offering information, entertainment, or a specific service, but you charge a subscription fee.
+Current popular trends include beauty, books & magazines; arts and crafts and health and fitness.
+Significant examples include Dollar Shave Club, Hello Fresh, Netflix, Able & Cole and Britbox.

 How to choose a business name

-You also need to choose a name for your business.
-You may want to do this in conjunction with registering a domain name for your website, as the best solution is for the two to match exactly.
-The right name needs to be short and easy for customers to remember, the domain address for your website be available, and not be too similar to the name of another company.
+It is best to choose a business name and do this in conjunction with registering a domain name for your website, as the two should match exactly.
+The proper name should be short and easy to remember.
+Your website’s domain name should be available and not too similar to another company’s.

 Find your niche

-Understand that the internet marketplace is full of companies that are really great in their field and so the trick is to really find that one niche where you can excel.
+Understand that the internet marketplace is full of great companies in their field, so the trick is to find that niche where you can excel.

-Take time over this stage and be prepared to have a couple of false starts because choosing and understanding your niche is really important to everything that follows.
+Take time over this stage and be prepared to have a couple of false starts because choosing and understanding your niche is vital to everything that follows.

 Find your suppliers

-Firstly, consider is what you are offering actually available as goods you can import, or do you need to do some manufacturing yourself?
-In some cases, it does not make sense to reinvent the wheel so you can simply buy in what you need and maybe even re-label it with your own branding.
+Firstly, consider if what you are offering is available as goods you can import, or do you need to manufacture yourself?
+You do not necessarily have to reinvent the wheel, so you can buy what you need and maybe even re-label it with your branding.

-In other situations, the fact that you manufacture it yourself is all part of your unique selling point but whichever way you go, finding reliable reasonably priced suppliers is going to be important.
+In other situations, the fact that you manufacture it yourself is all part of your unique selling point.
+Still, whichever way you go, finding reliable, reasonably priced suppliers is going to be necessary.

-It is a good idea to start looking around and engaging with people early on, because in many industries suppliers will actually help new businesses get going.
-They may give you help and advice about marketing, provide assets for you to use or give you links through from their site.
-Building a strong relationship with quality suppliers right from the early days of your business is vital if you are to get off to the best possible start.
+It is a good idea to start looking around and engaging with people early on because, in many industries, suppliers will help new businesses get going.
+They may give you help and advice about marketing, provide assets for you to use or give you links from their site.
+Building a solid relationship with quality suppliers right from the early days of your business is vital if you are to get off to the best possible start.

-For service providers, you may become a preferred partner or a specialist consultant for their brand.
+You may become a preferred partner or a specialist consultant for their brand for service providers.